HSchwichtenberg/PackSourceCodeIntoZIP/README.md

 # Note

 The script is not signed!
 If you see an error "is not digitally signed.
-You cannot run this script on the current system." either <a href="https://superuser.com/questions/106360/how-to-enable-execution-of-powershell-scripts">change your execution policy or bypass the execution policy</a>:
+You cannot run this script on the current system." either
+- <a href="https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_signing">sign the script</a>
+- <a href="https://superuser.com/questions/106360/how-to-enable-execution-of-powershell-scripts">change your execution policy or
+- bypass the execution policy</a>:

 <code>
 powershell.exe -noprofile -executionpolicy bypass -file .\PackSourceCodeIntoZip.ps1